stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 .addr some_label      ; Embeds the address associated with the label.
 ```

 In this assembler dialect, `.byte`, `.word` and `.addr` are instructions for the assembler.
-These assembler instructions are termed control commands.
+We term these assembler instructions _control commands_.

 ## Binary number theory